Cooper-Duper/Cooper-Duper/resume.md

 Cooper Tarbuck

 ## Education
-- 4 Years, Maranacook Community High School
-- Currently a 1st year at Northeastern University
+- Currently a first-year Computer Science major at Northeastern University, with an expected graduation in the spring of 2029